FluffyMaguro/SC2_Coop_Overlay/README.md

 # Config file
 * You don't need to change anything in the config file for normal usage.
+* Hotkeys for manually showing the overlay can be changed here.
+The overlay will automatically show after the game.

+  **KEY_SHOW = Ctrl+/**
+  **KEY_HIDE = Ctrl+***

-* If you want to change how long the overlay is shown, set the duration to a different number of seconds.
+* If you want to change how long the overlay is visible when shown automatically, set the duration to a different number of seconds.

   **DURATION = 30**